smalti/gmock-win32/README.md

 # Overview

+Suppose there is a task to test code that relies on certain system functions.
+Ideally, the code should be tested against different possible results of these functions.
+However, creating the necessary conditions for the functions to return specific results can be challenging.
+For instance, simulating a lack of space when writing to a file requires a lot of effort.

+To simplify this process, this library allows you to replace imported module functions, including win32 system functions, with a stub for testing purposes using GMock.

+# Implementation idea

 To use the mock technique for win32 APIs, you need to replace the original global win32 functions with something else.
 In C++, this is achieved through dynamic polymorphism with virtual functions via vtable and function overloading.

 The Import Address Table (IAT) patching technique is a documented approach that can be used to achieve this goal.
 The library extends GMock library by using this technique.
 However, there is still a limitation - we cannot substitute a win32 function that is used by run-time dynamic linking (LoadLibrary + GetProcAddress).

-Using the mocking technique in global system functions can be a sign of a poorly designed code.
-It means that the code is tightly coupled and relies on a specific implementation with side-effects, making it less flexible and difficult to test.
+Generally using the mocking global system functions can be a sign of poorly designed code.
+It means that the code is tightly coupled with the system and relies on a specific implementation with side effects, making it less flexible and difficult to test.
 However, there are times when we need to test such code without rewriting it.
 Even testing such code is better than having no tests at all.

 # Basic usage example